 Arthur is involved with a number of other community organisations and charitable trusts.
 He is the current Chairman of the Foundation for Alcohol and Drug Education and Chairman of the SKYCITY Auckland Community Trust.
 In addition, he is also the current Chairman of the Auckland Chinese Community Centre Inc. Arthur received the New Zealand Commemorative Medal in 1990 for his contribution to New Zealand, he was also awarded the Queens Service Medal in the New Year’s Honours list in 2012.

-Glenn has a wealth of experience operating retail businesses for 25 years as a Managing Director and prior to this he has held multiple roles within marketing, finance, IT, strategic planning and human resources.
-Glenn is currently a business broker and also works within the commercial property sector for Ray White Commercial in Tauranga.
+Glenn has a wealth of experience operating retail businesses for 25 years as a Managing Director and prior to this, he held multiple roles within marketing, finance, IT, strategic planning and human resources.
+Glenn is currently a business broker.

-Alongside his business roles, Glenn has also been a volunteer firefighter for over 35 years and for the past 10 years he has held the role of Chief Fire Office of Te Puke Volunteer Fire Brigade.
-He also holds the position of Deputy Chairman and Director of the United Fire Brigades Association of NZ Board.
+Alongside his business roles, Glenn has also been a volunteer firefighter for over 37 years and for the past 12 years he has held the role of Chief Fire Office of Te Puke Volunteer Fire Brigade.
+He also holds the position of Vice President of the United Fire Brigades Association of NZ Board.

-Glenn and his wife Eunice have three children ranging in age from 13 to 25 years old.
+Glenn and his wife Eunice have three children ranging from 14 to 27 years old.